pallets/quart/docs/startup_shutdown.rst

-.. _startup_cleanup:
+.. _startup_shutdown:

-Startup and Cleanup
+Startup and Shutdown
 ===================

-A provisional addition to the ASGI specification adds the ability for coroutines to be awaited before a byte is received, ``startup`` and after the final byte is sent ``cleanup``.
+A provisional addition to the ASGI specification adds the ability for coroutines to be awaited before a byte is received, ``startup`` and after the final byte is sent ``shutdown``.
 This is particularly useful for creating and destroying connection pools.
 Quart provisionally supports this via :func:`~quart.app.Quart.before_serving` and :func:`~quart.app.Quart.after_serving` decorators which in the same